-There might be a long space between getting to know him and getting to marry him but throughout the process, do not hold back from expressing yourself.
-Keep the channels of communication open all the time, more so if you feel insecure or worry that he may not love you the way he loved his ex.
+There might be a long gap between getting to know him and being in a serious relationship with him but throughout the process, do not hold back from expressing yourself.
+Keep the channels of communication open all the time, more so if you feel insecure or worry that he may not love you the way he loved his spouse.

 9. Befriend his children

 One of the signs a widower is serious about your relationship with him is when he introduces you to his children.
 If you love him truly, make all attempts to befriend his kids.
 And if you are planning on marriage with the widower, then it’s time to start working on your relationship with the stepchildren.

 Now, this can be a delicate situation and you have to be prepared for both, hostility or openness.
 Either way, you can become closer to your man by showing him you are up for the challenge and can win over his children.
 But at no point should you insinuate that you’re going to take their mother’s place.
 That can backfire, putting your relationship in jeopardy.

 Handling his children is one thing but if the family has been close-knit, it’s quite possible that he would still be in touch with his deceased wife’s family.
 While his association with them might be a comfort factor for him, the same cannot be said about their equation with you, unless they welcome you wholeheartedly.

 You may choose to distance yourself from this extended family if you are uncomfortable.
 Unless there is open hostility on that front, try to make an effort to at least have a pleasant association with them before you give up and choose to keep your distance.